deargle/deargle.github.io/vita.md

   students download and rerun the script to get fixed VM images, if needed.
 I used chef because that's what metasploitable3 uses, and I wanted to be able to contribute back to metasploitable3.
 * I used terraform to launch a vpn server and a vulnerable midterm assessment server for _each student team_.
   The vulnerable servers are only accessible via a connection to the given vpn server, _except_ that ssh is open to the world so that I can ssh in and fix images if needed, via ansible.

-Check out my [github activity]({{ github_profile_url }}) for more!
-Not all of my activity is "open," though -- current research projects are typically marked as "private"

 ## Professional Affiliations